Jesse-Lunger/ARA/README.md

 For my contribution I worked on the document manager that repackaged jsons file to lists to be saved in a SQL database, in addition it would save the information locally and update the database when connected.

+On request I can provide more information of my contribution in private.